Social Norms in Cinema: A Cross-Cultural Analysis of Shame, Pride and Prejudice: Results

-\paragraph{Shame} The selected top LIWC categories significantly correlated with \textit{shame} in Bollywood and Hollywood is provided in Table \ref{tab:shame_liwc}.
-Although shame is associated with negative emotions, power, and morality in both industries (See Table \ref{tab:liwc_shame_bolly} and \ref{tab:liwc_shame_holly} for all significant correlations), significant cultural nuances exist in its manifestation.
-In Hollywood, shame is I-focused with remorse (e.g., \textit{sadness, negative emotions, anxiety}), whereas in Bollywood, it is You-focused with more social references (e.g., \textit{you, your, he, her}).
-Shame is past-focused in Hollywood, whereas it is present-focused in Bollywood movies.
-Anxiety is unique to Hollywood-shame whereas anger is more strongly associated with shame in Bollywood.
-Categories such as \textit{female, sexual}, and \textit{swearing} are exclusively correlated with shame in Bollywood indicating a conservative society whereas it is \textit{illness} that is uniquely correlated with shame in Hollywood indicating social sanctions around incapability.
+Shame is associated with negative emotions, power, and morality in both movie industries (See Tables \ref{tab:liwc_shame_bolly} and \ref{tab:liwc_shame_holly}) however, significant cultural nuances exist in its manifestation (See Fig. \ref{fig:shame_compare}).
+In Bollywood, shame-related expressions are \textit{other-oriented} as indicated by 2nd person pronouns and social references.
+Female and sexual categories are correlated with shame exclusively in Bollywood potentially indicating the honor system in collectivist societies \cite{caffaro2014gender}.
+Other psychosocial categories such as \textit{swearing} and \textit{conflict} with present focus reveal the role of shame in enforcing conformity.
+In Hollywood, shame expressions are self-focused with remorse (e.g., \textit{sadness, anxiety}) and have past-focused language. \textit{Illness} is uniquely correlated with shame in Hollywood indicating social sanctions around incapability.

-\paragraph{Pride-} related interactions are \textit{family} focused and self-centered (e.g., I am proud of \_\_) in Hollywood movies whereas it is \textit{achievement/power} focused and "We"-centered in Bollywood movies (See Table \ref{tab:pride_liwc}).
-Similarly, pride expressions related to power, morals, and prosocial behavior are more common in Bollywood dialogues, whereas pride expressions related to individuals' growth (i.e., male/female, work) are more frequent in Hollywood dialogues.
-Both industries associate pride with ethnicity.